medoidai/skrobot/docs/source/how_do_i_install_it.rst

 Graphviz
 --------

-If you want to export feature calculation graphs using the argument ``export_feature_graphs`` in :class:`.DeepFeatureSynthesisTask` class, you need to install Graphviz.
+If you want to export feature computation graphs using the argument ``export_feature_graphs`` in :class:`.DeepFeatureSynthesisTask` class, you need to install Graphviz.

 Conda users: